Incoming Transfer Students: Composition Requirement

 Please note that if you have taken two courses in a first-year composition course sequence, at least one of those courses must include instruction in research writing and assign a major research paper of 2500-3000 words in order for you to receive full credit for the requirement at UIUC.

 (3) take one course elsewhere that transferred for partial credit toward the Composition I requirement, but still need one more course to fulfill the UIUC requirement?
-If only one of your previous composition courses transferred into UIUC for credit, you need to take Rhetoric 233: Advanced Composition.
-Rhetoric 233 normally fulfills the advanced composition general education requirement at UIUC, so it is typically taken by students who have already taken Rhetoric 105 here.
+If only one of your previous composition courses transferred into UIUC for credit, you can take Rhetoric 233: Advanced Composition.
+RHET 233 normally fulfills the advanced composition general education requirement at UIUC, so it is typically taken by students who have already taken Rhetoric 105 here.
 For transfer students with partial Composition I credit, however, Rhetoric 233 will complete the Composition I and fulfill the Advanced Composition requirements at UIUC.